magicaltrap/clickbait_fastai/README.md

 ```

 # Results
 We achieve an accuracy of 84.5%.
 The current state of the art models have an accuracy of 85.5% (as of August 2019), so we are very close and within one percent.
 Our model was also just trained in less than an hour.
-This is the power of Transfer Learning in NLP.
+This is the power of Transfer Learning in NLP!

 ![confusion_matrix](./images/confusion_matrix.PNG)

 Here are some predictions from our clickbait classifier.
 We can also observe that our classifier can detect clickbait or no-clickbait posts with high confidence (probability over 0.9).
-And in the case were the classification is a bit ambigious ("Are high-end, big-budget films the future of fashion advertising?") it outputs a mixed probability (tensor([0.4308, 0.5692])).
+And in the case were the classification is a bit ambigious (**"Are high-end, big-budget films the future of fashion advertising?"**) it outputs a mixed probability (tensor([0.4308, 0.5692])).

 ![predictions](./images/clickbait_predictions.PNG)